 So go to your closet/garage/basement and identify the things you could really do without.
 Then hit up eBay and Craigslist to get rid of them and raise some quick cash.
 Heck, for some people this step in and of itself might be all that’s necessary to pay off your credit card debt.
 One forum poster decided to sell his snowmobile and it ended up being enough to pay off all his credit card debt!

-Understanding this concept is without a doubt one of the most important techniques for how to pay off credit card debt… and how to prevent raking up new debt in the future!
+Understanding this concept is without a doubt one of the most important techniques for how to pay off credit card debt… and how to prevent racking up new debt in the future!

 (7) Reduce (or eliminate) your interest

-Chopping your interest rates are a crucial step in fast tracking the process to becoming debt-free.
-Because whatever techniques you are using in your journey to be debt-free, it will be even faster if you’re interest isn’t accumulating so rapidly.
+Chopping your interest rate is a crucial step in fast tracking your journey out of debt.
+Because whatever techniques you are using in your journey to be debt-free, it will be even faster if interest isn’t accumulating so rapidly.

 There are basically two ways to do this.
 You can call up customer service for your credit cards and plead for a lower rate.
 Sometimes they will knock off a couple points, but these days they will rarely give any sizable reduction.

 The second option is to use balance transfer credit cards.
-Sure, you will have to pay a balance transfer fee of 3-5%, but if that means having 0% interest for 12 to 18 months then it’s definitely worth it.
-Check out our constantly updated listing of the 0% balance transfer cards to see what deals are available right now.
+Sure, you will have to pay a balance transfer fee of 3 percent to 5 percent of the balance, but if that means having 0% interest for 12 to 18 months then it’s probably worth it (just do the math to make sure).
+Check out our constantly updated listing of 0% balance transfer cards to see what deals are available right now.